QuantEcon/lecture-source-py/source/rst/egm_policy_iter.rst

     plt.show()

-We can't really distinguish the two plots
+We can't really distinguish the two plots.

 In fact it's easy to see that the difference is essentially zero: